PSHE

 Curriculum Implementation

-PSHE learning comes in many different forms: through whole-class teaching, group activities, individual tasks, assemblies, outside speakers, cross-curricular lessons and discrete lessons.
+PSHE learning is delivered through a range of approaches, including whole-class teaching, group discussions, individual reflection, assemblies, external visitors, cross-curricular opportunities and discrete lessons.

 Assessment